GlitchyByte/tanuki/README.md

 It is highly recommended that you build it yourself on your platform.

-If you want a pre-compiled binary, check the [latest release](https://github.com/GlitchyByte/tanuki/releases) for your platform.
+If you want a pre-compiled binary for macOS, Windows, or Ubuntu, check the [latest releases](https://github.com/GlitchyByte/tanuki/releases).
 These are built using GitHub Actions on GitHub Runners and produce larger binaries than if you build locally.

 ## Build it!

 Clone this repo.

-Then, on macOS or Linux:
+Then:

     ./build MinSizeRel clean

-On Windows:

-    cmake -DCMAKE_BUILD_TYPE=MinSizeRel -B build.cmake -S .
-    cmake --build build.cmake --config MinSizeRel --parallel

 ### Receive your tasty binary!